 ABSTRACT

 Purpose: This review explores the ecological significance and conservation needs of microbial communities in deep-sea environments.
-It aims to underscore the critical roles these microorganisms play in nutrient cycling, carbon sequestration, and sustaining complex food webs in one of Earth's least understood frontiers.
+It aims to underscore the critical roles of microorganisms in nutrient cycling, carbon sequestration, and sustaining complex food webs in one of Earth's least understood frontiers.

 Methods: The study synthesizes existing research on the biodiversity and ecological functions of deep-sea microbes, emphasizing their adaptation to extreme conditions such as high pressure, low temperature, and absence of sunlight.
 Techniques in biotechnology and bioinformatics that enable the exploration and monitoring of these communities are highlighted.